An important step in healing is to hear the stories of affected Native Americans

 “I highly recommend the church hear the stories of where people are coming from.
 Not to rehash what happened, but in telling their stories, there’s healing,” he said.
 “An apology is really just the beginning.
 To hear a national church apologize is one thing.
-Now Native American people are waiting to see what will be the next result.”
+Now Native American people are waiting to see what the next result will be.”

 The forced education by white people that many Native children experienced two and three generations ago impacted each one differently, Porter said.
 Many children grew up not speaking what would have been their Native tongue and not knowing the family stories that other children learn by heart at a young age.

 “Some went on to have very good lives,” he said.
 “For others, this was the beginning of traumatic experiences they had for the rest of their lives,” trauma they often passed on to their children and grandchildren, he said.

 After viewing the video of the Rev. Gradye Parsons, the former Stated Clerk of the PC(USA), apologizing on behalf of the denomination, “you could see in people’s faces” the impact the apology made as Parsons’ words were translated into their indigenous language, Porter said.

 Walk into a Presbyterian Church with mostly Native worshipers “and a lot of what you’d see is familiar,” Porter said.
 But the visitor would also see a few elements not present in most Presbyterian churches, he said.